3D Scanners

 The scanner “captures” up to 16 frames per second.
 These are automatically aligned in real time, making scanning easy and fast.
 Due to the high resolution, the models produced from the Eva3D data can be used in archeology, medicine, industrial research, to create special effects, etc.

-The innovative technical features of the scanner are as follows:
+The technical features of the scanner are as follows:

 Long Range Terrestrial Laser Scaner – Optech ILRIS-3D